psychemedia/storytelling-notes/tales-to-tell.md

 https://archive.org/details/denhamtractscoll00denh/
-The Denham tracts : a collection of folklore : reprinted from the original tracts and pamphlets printed by Mr. Denham between 1846 and 1859 by Denham, Michael Aislabie, d.
+The Denham tracts: a collection of folklore: reprinted from the original tracts and pamphlets printed by Mr. Denham between 1846 and 1859 by Denham, Michael Aislabie, d.
 1859

 Publication date 1895